MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/use-mat.md

 #### Option 3.
 Use the integrated translation services

 Translation services are integrated into the Visual Studio IDE as well as into the Multilingual Editor.
 This provides easy access to translation services while developing your product as well as localizing your resources.
+For this service, you'll need an Azure account subscription, as described in [Microsoft Translator Moves to the Azure portal](https://multilingualapptoolkit.uservoice.com/knowledgebase/articles/1167898-microsoft-translator-moves-to-the-azure-portal).

 To access the translation services inside Visual Studio, select and right-click one or more .xlf files in Solution Explorer and click **Generate machine translations**.